 So, several resources about the same type of information could be organized in different groups and could be answered by a specific member of the protptype (bookshops, CD shops, newspapers).
-This fact would allow a great and better vision to the user in order to him can compare the prices of the several products of the web.
+This fact would allow a great and better vision to the user, because, in this way, he can compare the prices of the several products of the web.